yingfeng23/yingfeng23.github.io/_posts/2023-02-05-hiring-pt1-strategies.md

 But I wasn't experienced enough to know how to give the team direction (for example, by writing technical specifications), explain to them what I really needed, or even review the code they wrote particularly well.
 What we ended up with set the stage for our tech debt: wrappers around my poorly designed and (still) undocumented code along with their new poorly designed and (also) undocumented code, all wrapped up and running in the cloud via a technology I was unfamiliar with.

 In contrast, when we finally hired a full-time senior software engineer he was able to put the time and energy into understanding the ideas behind our software needs.
 He read through my codebase and started understanding its strengths and weaknesses.
+Through our conversations, he showed me how to write architecture designs and technical specifications to get ideas out of my brain and somewhere that others could do something with it.
-And when we received a new contract that needed an entirely new pipeline written from scratch, he was able to stand that up quickly and relatively sustainably.
+And when we received a new contract that needed an entirely new pipeline written from scratch, he was able to stand that up quickly without requiring much from me.

-## Hiring leaders vs. ICs
+## Don't wait to hire senior ICs

 Speaking of senior hires, the most important lesson I've learned is that if you're hiring for that team's leader but also semi-desperately need senior individual contributors, you should absolutely _not_ wait to hire the leader before hiring the IC's.
-Luckily, our data science made a handful of opportunistic senior hires fairly on, so we didn't run into this issue.
+Luckily, our data science team made a handful of opportunistic senior hires fairly on, so we didn't run into this issue.
 We hired our director of data science when we were already a fully-functional team of over 10 people, after an approximately year-long search.
 If we had waited to find him before starting to fill out our ICs, we would have not succeeded as a team or perhaps even a company.
 Similarly, our software team hired a senior full-time IC many months before we found a director of engineering.